 7:00 - 8:00

-Writer and musician Kevin Simmonds reads from new his book, The Monster I Am Today: Leontyne Price and a Life in Verse.
-Joining the reading and celebration are poets James Cagney and devorah major, and soprano Valetta Brinson, who will offer a special musical performance.
+Kevin Simmonds reads from new his book, The Monster I Am Today: Leontyne Price and a Life in Verse.
+Joining the reading and celebration are poets James Cagney and devorah major, and soprano Valetta Brinson.

 “The Monster I Am Today: Leontyne Price and a Life in Verse may well prove to be the ultimate hybrid: a monster of a book, to be read and reread, not in parts but whole, attending and attentive to the body of its ‘dark molasses sound.” —Brenda Marie Osbey, World Literature Today

 Kevin Simmonds is a musician and writer originally from New Orleans.
-He is the author of two poetry collections, Mad for Meat and Bend to It (both from Salmon Poetry) and the editor of Collective Brightness: LGBTIQ Poets on Faith, Religion and Spirituality (Sibling Rivalry Press) and Ota Benga under My Mother’s Roof (University of South Carolina Press).
+He is the author of The Monster I am Today: Leontyne Price and a Life in Verse (Northwestern University Press), two poetry collections, Mad for Meat and Bend to It (both from Salmon Poetry), and the editor of Collective Brightness: LGBTIQ Poets on Faith, Religion, and Spirituality (Sibling Rivalry Press) and Ota Benga under My Mother’s Roof (University of South Carolina Press).
 He lives in San Francisco.

 Soprano Valetta Brinson has performed in the UK, Japan and throughout the US, specializing in the music of Bach, Mozart and Strauss, as well as the songs of African American composers such as Earnestine Rodgers Robinson.
 Among others, she has performed with Nashville Opera Mississippi Opera and Opera Memphis in such productions as Der Rosenkavelier, Madama Butterfly, Gianni Schicchi, Die Zauberflöte and Falstaff.
 And she created the role of Coretta Scott King in the opera, The Promise, by John Baur.
 She is Associate Professor of Music at Southwest Tennessee Community College.